I'm interested in

 Engage in the vibrant music studies at Queensland Conservatorium

 If you're interested in the links music has with contemporary culture and artistic vision, discover how your career can play out with a course that lets you explore a wider range of options including performance and beyond.

-As a Queensland Conservatorium student, you’ll build on your knowledge base by taking part in seminars, special events and conferences.
+Through postgraduate study, you'll build on your knowledge base by taking part in seminars, special events and conferences.

 You'll refine your abilities through high quality, hands-on training and a rich choice of study areas and experiences.
 You'll have the opportunity to turn your passion into practical, employable skills — applying them flexibly in a range of music and music-related professions.

-Study music studies at Griffith
+Study postgraduate music and research at Griffith

 Working with scholars from Australia and abroad, you'll have direct involvement with musicians, audiences, communities and the music industry to bring new findings and insights to light.